Dance

-Dance is an art form consisting of sequences of body movements with aesthetic and often symbolic value, either improvised or purposefully selected.
-Dance can be categorized and described by its choreography, by its repertoire of movements, done simultaneously with music or with instruments; or by its historical period or place of origin.
+Dance is an art form, consisting of sequences of body movements with aesthetic and often symbolic value, either improvised or purposefully selected.
+Dance can be categorized and described by its choreography, by its repertoire of movements or by its historical period or place of origin.
+Dance is typically performed with musical accompaniment, and sometimes with the dancer simultaneously using a musical instrument themselves.

-An important distinction is to be drawn between the contexts of theatrical and participatory dance, although these two categories are not always completely separate; both may have special functions, whether social, ceremonial, competitive, erotic, martial, sacred or liturgical.
-Other forms of human movement are sometimes said to have a dance-like quality, including martial arts, gymnastics, cheerleading, figure skating, synchronized swimming, marching bands, and many other forms of athletics.
-Dance is not solely restricted to performance, though, as dance is used as a form of exercise and occasionally training for other sports and activities.
-Dance itself has also become a sport for some, with dancing competitions found across the world exhibiting various different styles and standards.
+Two common types of group dance are theatrical and participatory dance.
+Both types of dance may have special functions, whether social, ceremonial, competitive, erotic, martial, sacred or liturgical.
+Dance is not solely restricted to performance, as dance is used as a form of exercise and occasionally training for other sports and activities.
+Dance performances and dancing competitions are found across the world exhibiting various different styles and standards.

-Dance requires an equal amount of cognitive focus as well as physical strength.
-The demanding yet evolving art form allows individuals to express themselves creatively through movement, while enabling them to adapt movement that possesses a rhythmical pattern and fluid motions that allure an audience either onstage or on film.
-Dance is considered to be a very aesthetically pleasing art form.

-Performance and participation
+Dance may also be participated in alone as a form of exercise or self expression.
+Dancing is common human behaviour, and does not necessarily require specific choreography.